Finding and Exploring Promising Search Space for the 0-1 Multidimensional Knapsack Problem: Experiments and Analysis

-\textbf{Results. } Firstly, we present the average results of the OR-Library instances in Table \ref{tab:ave}.
+Firstly, we present the average results of the OR-Library instances in Table \ref{tab:ave}.
 The results are the average of 30 instances of each combination ($n, m$).
-The OP/BK present the optimal results or the best known results.
-For each instance, we run each algorithm with 30 random seeds from 1 to 30, so we have the best objective $f_{best}$ of the 30 runs, the average objective $f_{avg}$ of the 30 runs and the average time cost $t_{avg}$ of finding the best solution of the 30 runs.
-The best one in each comparison is in bold.
-It is shown that our \textsc{FEPSS} gets the best performance in the best objective comparison in 8 sets of instances and gets the best performance in the average objective comparison in 6 sets of instances.
-It costs more computational time than the existing algorithm in the smaller instances, e.g., item numbers 100 and 250, but it costs less computational time than \textsc{TPTEA} in the large instances, e.g., item number 500.
+The OP/BK presents the optimal results or the best-known results.
+It is shown that \emph{FEPSS} gets the best performance in the best objective comparison in 8 sets of instances, and gets the best performance in the worst objective comparison in 5 sets of instances, and gets the best performance in the average objective comparison in 6 sets of instances.
+Note that it outperforms all the others in the three sets of large instances with 500 items.
+Although it requires more computational time than existing algorithms for smaller instances, e.g., item numbers 100 and 250, it consumes less computational time than \emph{TPTEA} for larger instances, e.g., item number 500.

 Secondly, we present the detailed results of the largest OR-Library instances (500-30).
-The BK column is the best known objectives of the instances.
+The BK column represents the best-known objectives of the instances.
 We include the BK column in the $f_{best}$ comparison.
-It is shown that our \textsc{FEPSS} finds the best known objectives for 23 instances including the new lower bounds for 3 instances.
-From the $f_{avg}$ columns, we can see \textsc{FEPSS} gets the best performance in 28 instances.
-Although \textsc{DQPSO} costs less time than the other two, it is outperformed by the others in solution quality.
+It is shown that our \emph{FEPSS} finds the best-known objectives for 23 instances, while also establishing new lower bounds for 3 instances (the underlined results): 500.30.03, 500.30.04, and 500.30.18.
+In addition, From the $f_{avg}$ columns, we observe \emph{FEPSS} achieves the best performance in 28 instances.
+Although \emph{DQPSO} costs less time than the other two, it is outperformed by the others in solution quality.
+The column $f_{worst}$ shows the worst case of the 30 runs of each algorithm.
+We can see that \emph{FEPSS} achieves the best performance in all 30 instances in the $f_{worst}$ column.
+Furthermore, from the average of the standard deviations ($Std$ columns), we can see that our algorithm has the lowest value, which indicates that \emph{FEPSS} is more stable than the other algorithms.
+The small p-values ($<0.05$) from the Wilcoxon signed-rank tests indicate that the results of \emph{FEPSS} significantly differ from those of other algorithms in terms of $f_{best}$.